 Then you'll need to get a Director and a Witness to sign the share certificates.

 - If a user who has just Admin and Signatory roles (in the Users & Roles page) signs the share certificates then their signature will show as a Witness.

 - Or, if they also have the Director role then their signature will appear as a Director.

 So first get your Director to head to the share certificate page and click the SIGN ALL button.
 Then to add your Witness:

-- Head to Company Details > Users & Roles and click on the New User button.
+- Head to Settings > Users & Roles and click on the New User button.
 Add the email and name for the witness, and give them both Admin and Signatory roles.
 Don't forget to also add their address and job role (that will appear on the share certificate as their Witness Occupation).